derekphilipau/glazypress/docs/about/README.md

 ## Getting Help

 Ideas for improving Glazy?
 Encounter a bug?
 Questions about glazes in general?
 Just log into Glazy and click the "?
-Help" button to create a new Glazy Support Post (see screenshot below).
+Help" button to create a new Glazy Help Post (see screenshot below).

 ![Make a Help Post](/img/screenshots/help-post.png)